libretro/libretro-database/README.md

 - __CRC checksum__ for systems with smaller file sizes, i.e. game media before the advent of disc-based games.
 - __Serial Number__ found within the ROM file, for larger files like disc-based games, to avoid computing checksums on large files.
 The serial is not metadata but encoded within the game's binary data, which is scanned (in applicable cases) as a byte array by RetroArch.

+CRC and serial also serve as RetroArch's primary index.

 Current [build script code](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh#L288) can be viewed as a reference for which type of key field RetroArch uses for each console system.